Build a receiver

 Identifying and providing default settings

-Previously, we mentioned that the interval setting for the tailtracer receiver would be optional, in that case you will need to provide a default value for it so it can be used as part of the default settings.
+Previously, we mentioned that the interval setting for the tailtracer receiver would be optional.
+You will need to provide a default value for it so it can be used as part of the default settings.

 Go ahead and add the following code to your factory.go file: